Ex-cop told onlooker Floyd was big, 'probably on something' - WTMJ

 Martin said he immediately believed the $20 bill was fake.
 But he said he accepted it, despite believing the amount would be taken out of his paycheck by his employer, because he didn’t think Floyd knew it was counterfeit and “I thought I’d be doing him a favor.”

-Martin said he initially planned to just put the bill on his own “tab” but then second-guessed himself and told a manager, who sent Martin outside to ask Floyd to return to the store.
+Martin then second-guessed his decision and told a manager, who sent Martin outside to ask Floyd to return to the store.
 But Floyd and a passenger in his SUV twice refused to go back into the store to resolve the issue, and the manager had a co-worker call police, Martin testified.

 Martin said that when Floyd was inside the store buying cigarettes, he spoke so slowly “it would appear that he was high.”
 But he described Floyd as friendly and talkative.